mshafiqsb/HackStory/McAfeePrivesc.md

 The command completed successfully.
 ```

-Unfortunately McAfee used GUI password, I couldn't edit the file.
-Thus, I downloaded and installed the AV on my Windows Virtual Machine and just copied/pasted my own SiteList.xml with the previous precious sesame.
+Unfortunately the AV used GUI password, I couldn't edit the file.
+Thus, I downloaded and installed *McAfee* on my *Windows* Virtual Machine and just copied/pasted the previous precious sesame in my own *SiteList.xml*.

 At this time, I knew that It was close.
-I edited the file like I could force an HTTP connection to any random server that I could spoof with *Responder*. *Responder* has this nice feature to return an HTTP authentication to fool people.
+I edited the file like I could force an HTTP connection to any random server that I could spoof using *Responder*.
 Actually the SiteList.xml looks like this :

 ###### C:\ProgramData\McAfee\Common Framework\SiteList.xml